2012 Heinze ArchitektenAward, second prize

 2009 Illumination Awards, Award of Merit

-The walls of the stream feature wall-height photographic reinterpretations of traditional Dutch still-life paintings.
-These images are placed behind one way mirrors equipped with time-controlled back-lighting that makes it possible to highlight or fade out certain aspects of the images.
-The entire hallway changes in slow motion, the light fading gradually causing the image to disappear and the beholder to appear reflected in the mirror.
-Like Alice in Wonderland, one finds oneself immersed in a surrealist landscape of giant-sized food.
-The still life paintings of the Dutch masters make reference to luxury, vanity and cupidity, adding a second layer of meaning through the glorification of the vegetables.
+The walls of the hallway feature large photographic reinterpretations of traditional Dutch still-life paintings.
+These images are placed behind one-way mirrors equipped with time-controlled back-lighting that makes it possible to highlight or fade out certain aspects of the images.
+The entire hallway changes in slow motion, the light fading gradually causing the image to appear and disappear in between the reflections of the guests.

 But the highlight of the restaurant is the food itself: an intriguing fusion of international cuisine with Chinese influences, enhanced by the famous flavors of the Ginkgo Restaurant Group.
 GRAFT’s work also included the entire graphic design of the restaurant, from the wallpapers to the menus.